Cuberick-Orion/Candidate-Reranking-CIR/README.md

  - [Step-by-step instruction on CIRR](Instructions_CIRR.md)

-All experiments are conducted using one NVIDIA A100, in practice, we observe the maximum VRAM usage to be around 60G.
+All experiments are conducted using one NVIDIA A100, in practice, we observe the maximum VRAM usage to be around 70G (CIRR, stage II training).

 > [!NOTE]